britishtar/gacd_project/Codebook.md

 It conforms to the "tidy data principles" outlined in the course:

-*1. One variable per column
+1. One variable per column
-*2. Each observation in its own row
+2. Each observation in its own row
 ________________________________________________________________________________

 ##PART 1: THE VARIABLES

 The columns in the tidy data set each represent a variable.
-Variables are described below (more information on the how the measurements were determined can be found in the source publication - see PART 2: THE DATA):
+Variables are described below (more information on how the measurements were determined can be found in the source publication - see PART 2: THE DATA):

 Subject - unitless; identifies the subject (there were 30 subjects, identified by an integer 1-30)